The Love for Three Oranges (fairy tale): Tale type

+Motifs

+The maiden's appearance

+According to the tale description in the international index, the maiden may appear out of the titular citrus fruits, like oranges and lemons.
+However, she may also come out of pomegranates or other species of fruits, and even eggs.

+In de Mailly's version, the fruits the girls are trapped in are apples.

-While analysing the imagery of the golden apples in Balkanic fairy tales, researcher Milena Benovska-Sabkova took notice that the fairy maiden springs out of golden apples in these variants, fruits that are interpreted as having generative properties.
+While analysing the imagery of the golden apples in Balkan fairy tales, researcher Milena Benovska-Sabkova took notice that the fairy maiden springs out of golden apples in these variants, fruits that are interpreted as having generative properties.

 According to Walter Anderson's unpublished manuscript, variants with eggs instead of fruits appear in Southeastern Europe.

+The water motif

+In an article discussing the Maltese variants of the tale type, Maltese linguist George Mifsud Chircop drew attention to the water motif and its symbolism: the parents of the prince build a fountain for the people; when the maiden is released from the fruit she asks for food and water; the false bride mistakes the fruit maiden's visage for her own reflection in the water; the maiden is thrown in the water (well) and becomes a fish.
+Folklorist Christine Goldberg also noted the water motif present in the tale type: the fountain built at the beginning of the story; the release of the fruit maiden near a body of water, and the prince leaving the maiden on a tree near a water source (well or stream).
+She also remarked that the fountain motif is "echoed" by the well.

 The transformations and the false bride

 The tale type is characterized by the substitution of the fairy wife for a false bride.
 The usual occurrence is when the false bride (a witch or a slave) sticks a magical pin into the maiden's head or hair and she becomes a dove.
 In some tales, the fruit maiden regains her human form and must bribe the false bride for three nights with her beloved.

 In other variants, the maiden goes through a series of transformations after her liberation from the fruit and regains a physical body.
 In that regard, according to Christine Shojaei-Kawan's article, Christine Goldberg divided the tale type into two forms.
-In the first subtype, indexed as AaTh 408A, the fruit maiden suffers the cycle of metamorphosis (fish-tree-human) - a motif Goldberg locates "from the Middle East to Italy and France".
+In the first subtype, indexed as AaTh 408A, the fruit maiden suffers the cycle of metamorphosis (fish-tree-human) - a motif Goldberg locates "from the Middle East to Italy and France" (especifically, it appears in Greece and Eastern Europe).
 In the second subtype, AaTh 408B, the girl is transformed into a dove by the needle.

 Separated from her husband, she goes to the palace (alone or with other maidens) to tell tales to the king.
 She shares her story with the audience and is recognized by him.